 - requirements, price and other important considerations used to evaluate which proposer in a competitive negotiation has made the most advantageous offer. - O. R.I.
-Gen. Laws § 37-2-76.1 "Recycled product" means a product containing preconsumer content and post-consumer content. - 1.
-"Pre-consumer content" means any material generated during any steps in the production of an end product, but does not include any waste material or byproduct that can be reused or has been normally reused within the same plant or another plant of the same parent company. - 2.
-"Post-consumer content" means those materials generated by a business or consumer which have served their intended end uses and which have been separated or diverted from solid waste.
-Printer's waste, lathe wastes, and other wastes generated during production of an end product and undistributed finished products are not "post-consumer content." - 3.
-"Office paper products" means any paper used by the state for the purpose of writing, printing, copying, and/or typing, including, but not limited to, computer, bond, xerographic, forms and/or duplicator paper, envelopes, business cards, index cards, and writing pads, either white or colored. - P. "Request for bids" means a solicitation which consists of a specific description of the goods and services, to which necessary blueprints,, specifications, and special conditions are appended, and except as otherwise defined pursuant to R.I.
-Gen. Laws § 37-2-18 (a) through (h) "Competitive Sealed Bidding." - Q. "Request for information" or "RFI" means a document used in informal, uncompetitive solicitation of information, data, comments, or reaction from possible suppliers preceding the issuance of a Request for Proposals or a multistep bidding process. - R. In accordance with R.I.
-Gen. Laws § 37-2-15(5) "Request for proposal" or "RFP" means all documents, whether attached or incorporated by reference, utilized for soliciting (competitive) proposals. - S. "Request for quotation" or "RFQ" means a document or oral solicitation used for seeking competition on small purchases or on any purchase lower than the amount that requires competitive bidding. - T. R.I.
-Gen. Laws § 37-2-7(17) "Requisition" or a "purchase request" means a document whereby a using agency requests that a contract be entered into to obtain goods and/or services for a specified need, and may include, but is not limited to, the technical description of the requested item, delivery requirements, transportation mode request, criteria for evaluation of proposals, and/or suggested sources of supply, and information supplied for the making of any written determination and finding required by R.I.
-Gen. Laws § 37-2-6.
+Gen. Laws § 37-2-76.1) "Recycled product" shall mean a product containing pre-consumer content and post-consumer content. - 1.
+"Pre-consumer content" shall mean any material generated during any steps in the production of an end product, but does not include any waste material or byproduct that can be reused or has been normally reused within the same plant or another plant of the same parent company. - 2.
+"Post-consumer content" shall mean those materials generated by a business or consumer which have served their intended end uses and which have been separated or diverted from solid waste.
+Printer's waste, lathe wastes, and other wastes generated during production of an end product and undistributed finished products are not "post-consumer content." - "Office paper products" shall mean any paper used by the state for the purpose of writing, printing, copying, and/or typing, including, but not limited to, computer, bond, xerographic, forms and/or duplicator paper, envelopes, business cards, index cards, and writing pads, either white or colored. - P. "Request for bids" shall mean a solicitation which consists of a specific description of the goods and services, to which necessary blueprints,, specifications, and special conditions are appended, and except as otherwise defined pursuant to R.I.
+Gen. Laws § 37-2-18 (a)-(h) "Competitive Sealed Bidding." - Q. "Request for Information (RPI)" shall mean a document used in informal, uncompetitive solicitation of information, data, comments, or reaction from possible suppliers preceding the issuance of a Request for Proposals or a multistep bidding process. - R. In accordance with R.I.
+Gen. Laws § 37-2-15(5) "Request for Proposal (RFP)" shall mean all documents, whether attached or incorporated by reference, utilized for soliciting (competitive) proposals. - S. "Request for Quotation (RFQ)" shall mean a document or oral solicitation used for seeking competition on small purchases or on any purchase lower than the amount that requires competitive bidding. - T. R.I.
+Gen. Laws § 37-2-7(17) "Requisition" or a "purchase request" shall mean a document whereby a using agency requests that a contract be entered into to obtain goods and/or services for a specified need, and may include, but is not limited to, the technical description of the requested item, delivery requirements, transportation mode request, criteria for evaluation of proposals, and/or suggested sources of supply, and information supplied for the making of any written determination and finding required by R.I.
+Gen. Laws § 37-2-6 of this chapter.
 For the purposes of establishing rules and regulations pursuant the R.I.
-Gen. Laws Chapter 37-2, a "requisition" shall also mean an internal document by which a using agency requests the Office of Purchases to initiate a procurement.
+Gen. Laws § 37-2, a "requisition" shall also mean an internal document by which a using agency requests the Office of Purchases to initiate a procurement.
 The request may include, but is not limited to, a performance or technical description of the requested item, delivery schedule, transportation mode, criteria for evaluation, suggested sources of supply, and information related to the making of any written determination required by policy or procedure.